allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ### Looking for dyld3

-I wondered: What makes system apps so special, that they are launched with dyld3?
+I wondered: What makes system apps so special that they are launched with dyld3?

 First guess: `LC_LOAD_DYLINKER` load command points to dyld3 executable...